MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ## Changes in January Round 1 update (Target Release 1/21/2022)

 > [!NOTE]
-> If you have employees setup to withhold Wisconsin state tax, when you apply this update, you also have to apply the January 2022 Hotfix (code) for the Wisconsin state taxes to be correct for the 2022 year.
+> If you have employees set up to withhold Wisconsin state tax, then, when you apply this update, you must also apply the January 2022 Hotfix (code) for the Wisconsin state taxes to be correct for the year 2022.

 - Illinois
 - Minnesota